 - 2.1.
-In October 2010 His Honour Judge Andrew Barnett KC was appointed as the Honorary Recorder for the City of Salisbury by the City Council. - 2.2.
-Judge Barnett has recently indicated that, due to his retirement, he wishes to step down as Honorary Recorder for the City of Salisbury.
+In November 2023, His Honour Judge Timothy Mousley KC was appointed as the Honorary Recorder for the City of Salisbury by the City Council. - 2.2.
+Judge Mousley has recently retired and as such, has stepped down as Honorary Recorder for the City of Salisbury. - 2.3.
+The Honorary Recorder maintains an ongoing relationship with the community by actively participating in civic affairs and events, a role that is valued and appreciated by all involved.